notoriousbfg/tim/NOTES.md

 Creating a new environment with the same enclosing environment is still new and therefore a different pointer, which means it is different.

 Later...
 I think I have sorted it.
 I should probably write some tests now.

+I think a callable will have to be a statement, not an expression.
+I don't think there's any instance of a function that will not be attached to a list in some way.